Catechism Level 7: Theology

-In this course, we will study objections to Orthodox Christianity and patristic responses.
-We will look in depth at the great saint of the Church, John of Damascus, and use his writing An Exact Exposition of the Orthodox Faith as our main text.
+In Catechism Level 7: Theology, students will study objections to Orthodox Christianity and patristic responses.
+Students will look in depth at the great saint of the Church, John of Damascus, and use his writing An Exact Exposition of the Orthodox Faith as the main text of the course.

 - An Exact Exposition of the Orthodox Faith by St. John of Damascus

 Father Timothy Hojnicki was born and raised in Wilmington, Delaware.
-A 2002 graduate from the University of Delaware, Fr.
-Timothy received his MDiv from St. Tikhon’s Orthodox Theological Seminary in May of 2005.
-In June of 2005 he was assigned to Holy Apostles Mission in Mechanicsburg, PA, where he currently serves as pastor.
-Fr.
-Timothy has taught liturgics and homiletics at St. Tikhon’s Seminary, and given many retreats and talks over the years.
-Fr.
-Timothy and his wife, Anastasia, have four children: Nicholas, Kyra, Elijah, and Joachim.
-He is excited for this opportunity and looks forward to the challenge of teaching for St. Raphael School! firstname.lastname@example.org
+He is a 2002 graduate from the University of Delaware, where he received his MDiv from St. Tikhon’s Orthodox Theological Seminary in May of 2005.
+In June of 2005 he was assigned to Holy Apostles Mission in Mechanicsburg, Pennsylvania, where he currently serves as pastor.
+He has taught liturgics and homiletics at St. Tikhon’s Seminary, and given many retreats and talks over the years.
+He is married to his lovely wife, Anastasia, and has four children: Nicholas, Kyra, Elijah, and Joachim.
+He is excited for this class and looks forward to the continued opportunity and responsibility of teaching the faith for St. Raphael School!
+E-mail: email@example.com

 Computer: You will need a stable, reliable computer, running with a processor with a speed of 1 GHz or better on one of the following operating systems: Mac OS X with Mac OS 10.7 or later; Windows 8, 7, Vista (with SP1 or later), or XP (with SP3 or later).
 We do not recommend using an iPad or other tablet for joining classes.
 An inexpensive laptop or netbook would be much better solutions, as they enable you to plug an Ethernet cable directly into your computer.
 Please note that Chromebooks are allowed but not preferred, as they do not support certain features of the Zoom video conference software such as breakout sessions and annotation, which may be used by our teachers for class activities.